-- Once you have downloaded the version specific to your device, you will have to set up the ADB drivers for Android on your PC by referring to these guides.
+- Once you have downloaded the version specific to your device, you will have to set up the SDK Platform-tools drivers for Android on your PC.
 ADB drivers are needed for connecting your device correctly to the PC for the purpose of flashing or installing stuff via fastboot mode.

 - When you are done with setting up ADB and Fastboot, you’ll have to install your device-specific USB drivers by connecting it to your PC via a USB cable.
-Download these drivers which are in a zip, and manually install them by opening your PC’s Device Manager and clicking on the ‘Other Devices’ button.
+Download the drivers and manually install them by opening your PC’s Device Manager and clicking on the ‘Other Devices’ button.
 Then, right-click on Nexus 7 and select ‘Update Driver Software’.
 In the pop-up screen that appears, browse to and select the zip drivers you just downloaded.
-You can also refer to this post if you want your device specific drivers.

 - You will have to revert back to pure stock Android by doing a complete un-root of your device and flashing back the stock recovery.

-- Enable USB debugging on your device in the ‘Developer Options’ menu by referring to the comprehensive guide in this post.
+- Enable USB debugging on your device in the ‘Developer Options’ menu by referring to the comprehensive guide.

 - And lastly, do NOT forget to backup your personal data and charge your Moto device to at least 60% beforehand.

 - First of all, get to your device system-Settings, and then go to Developer options -> Enable OEM unlock.

 - Don’t forget to extract the CF-Auto-Root script file specific to your device in a folder of your preference.
 (Remember, if you mix-up this script file with one meant for another device, it may well brick your phone.
 So download the one which is specific to your device, and recheck it!)